Dover, New Hampshire: Government

 In the New Hampshire Senate, Dover is in the 4th District and is currently represented by Democrat David H. Watters.
 On the New Hampshire Executive Council, Dover is in District 2 and is currently represented by Democrat Cinde Warmington.
 In the U.S. House of Representatives, Dover is included in New Hampshire's 1st congressional district and is currently represented by Democrat Chris Pappas.

 Dover is a Democratic stronghold in presidential elections.
 No Republican presidential nominee has carried Dover since George H. W. Bush's five-point victory in the town over Michael Dukakis in 1988.

-In popular culture

-Dover was used as the fictional setting for the Hallmark Channel movie Christmas Incorporated.

-Dover was the birthplace of the Teenage Mutant Ninja Turtles franchise, created by comic book writers Kevin Eastman and Peter Laird and first published by Mirage Studios—then based in Dover—in 1984.